freenas/freenas-docs/userguide/storage.rst

   <https://forums.freenas.org/index.php?threads/recover-encryption-key.16593/#post-85497>`__.

 * Data in memory, including ARC, is not encrypted.
-ZFS data on disk, including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
+ZFS data on disk, including ZIL, SLOG, and L2ARC, are encrypted if the underlying pool is encrypted.
 Swap data on disk is always encrypted.

-  .. warning:: Data stored in Cache (L2ARC) drives is not encrypted.
-     Do not use Cache (L2ARC) with encrypted volumes.

 * At present, there is no one-step way to encrypt an existing, unencrypted volume.
 Instead, the data must be backed up, the